operator-framework/operator-sdk/doc/proposals/scorecard-custom-tests-2.md

 A custom test is based on a container image, that image is created by the end-user using whatever tools they want to use.

-The test image must produce log output that conforms to the scorecard Test Result output.
+The test image must produce container log output that conforms to the scorecard Test Result output.
+The output is an array of Test Results, so a test image could contain multiple tests if necessary.
 Here is a sample of test output in the required format:
 ```
+    [
       {
 	      "name": "Spec fields with descriptors",
 	      "description": "All spec fields have matching descriptors in the CSV",
-      "labels": {
-        "necessity": "required",
-        "suite": "olm",
-        "test": "specdescriptorstest"
-      },
 	      "state": "fail",
 	      "suggestions": [
 		"Add a spec descriptor for size"
 	      ],
 	      "crname": "example-memcached"
       },
+      {
+	      "name": "Some other test",
+	      "description": "Another test on the CSV",
+	      "state": "pass",
+	      "suggestions": [
+	      ],
+	      "crname": "example-memcached"
+      },
+    ]
 ```

 The test image will be executed as a Pod by the scorecard with a restart policy of `never`.